Disclose or Report

 Police Report:

-- You also have the option to make a report to Campus Police and local police.
+- You also have the option to make a report to Campus Safety and local police.

 - A report made to the police is separate from a report made to the University.